martingeorg/tmpfs-mysql/README.md

 ### How to use it?

 ##### Compatability
-This script currently works with **Ubuntu** based Linux distributions, maybe Debian also.
+This script currently works with **Ubuntu** based Linux distributions and Debian.

 Supported MySQL server versions are
 - 5.5
 - 5.6
 - 5.7

+MariaDB is also supported.
+The code for MariaDB support was tested with version 10.0.27, but other versions should work as well.

 Future versions will add support for other distributions.

 ##### Before we begin
+The user for connecting to the tmpfs database is... wait for it... "tmpfs" :)

 The default password set in the <code>PASSWORD</code> variable is 'drowssap'.

 The port for the tmpfs mysql instance, set in the <code>PORT</code> variable is 3344.